nehemiah888/rtx5090aitest/README.md

-# Benchmarking Timm Models Training
+# Benchmarking RTX5090D based on Timm Models

-This README provides a comparison of the training and inference speeds of various deep learning models using different precisions (FP32 and FP16) on different hardware configurations.
-We compare the results obtained from our benchmarking script with the results published in [RTX5090 Benchmark](https://nikolasent.github.io/hardware/deeplearning/benchmark/2025/02/17/RTX5090-Benchmark.html) and also include the results from RTX5090D for a comprehensive analysis.
+This README provides a comparison of the training and inference speeds of various deep learning models using different precisions (FP32 and FP16) on RTX5090D configurations.
+We compare the results obtained from our benchmarking script with the results published in [RTX5090 Benchmark](https://nikolasent.github.io/hardware/deeplearning/benchmark/2025/02/17/RTX5090-Benchmark.html) .

 ## Benchmark Results